 First and foremost, you have the right to live in a home that’s safe and that’s in a good state of repair.
 You have a right to know who your landlord is, and to remain undisturbed by them.

 Should they need to come to the property for any reason, they need to give you 24 hours’ written notice.
 And they must make sure that it’s at a reasonable time of day.

 Any deposit you give your landlord at the start of the tenancy agreement must be deposited in a government-approved deposit protection scheme.

 It should be reassuring for you that you have a number of rights protected in law.

 The rights of council house tenants are usually even stronger than those of private tenants.
 Find out more in our guide on council tenants’ rights.

 Commercial tenant rights

-Commercial tenancy is quite a bit different from private or council tenancy.
-The onus is really on the tenant here, and not the landlord.
+Commercial tenancy is different from private or council tenancy.
+The onus is on the tenant here, and not the landlord.

 It’ll keep going until the landlord terminates the contract under one of the methods the act demands.